 Program Description

-The Department of Health, Bureau of Family Health funds an Autism Diagnostic Clinic (ADC) through the Title V Maternal and Child Health Services Block Grant through partnership with Easterseals Eastern Pennsylvania.
-Easterseals provides access to early diagnostic services, client and family education, and community resources to support the child and their family, at no cost to the family.
-Children are referred to the ADC through Early Intervention Services.
+The Department of Health, Bureau of Family Health funds an Autism Diagnostic Clinic (ADC) through a grant with Easterseals Eastern Pennsylvania.
+Easterseals provides access to early diagnostic services, client and family education, and community resources to support children and their family members, at no cost to families.
+Children are referred to the ADC through Early Intervention Services, community-based organizations, and self-referral.

-• Provide, for those clients with developmental delays, access to therapy services such as:
+- For children with developmental delays, provide access to therapy services such as:

-• Speech: speaking, communication using sign language and pictures; and,
+- Speech: speaking, communication using sign language and pictures

-• Provide equitable access for clients and their families to autism services.
+- Provide equitable access to autism services for clients and their family members.

 Goal